nlauchande/bitpred/README.md

 * Combine data with relevant influencers data ( Twitter for ) now
 * Create a complete e2e backend classifier and ML pipeline

+# data
+Currently using live streams from : http://www.cryptodatadownload.com/